chocolatey/docs/input/en-us/security.md

 For specific IP addresses to whitelist, please see the following: https://www.cloudflare.com/ips/

 If you are using the community package repository, you would also need to whitelist the official distribution location for **EVERY** package that you intend to manage (unless you had a licensed edition ***and*** the downloads have been cached on the Chocolatey customer CDN).
 This is due to distribution rights and the community repo being publicly available (discussed above at [Chocolatey.org Packages](#chocolateyorg-packages)), so those community packages are not able to embed binaries directly into the package and must download those resources at runtime.
-Licensed editions of Chocolatey take advantage of a [[CDN cache|FeaturesPrivateCdn]] of those downloaded resources, which is used instead of reaching out to those remote locations to ensure availability.
+Licensed editions of Chocolatey take advantage of a [CDN cache](./features/paid/private-cdn) of those downloaded resources, which is used instead of reaching out to those remote locations to ensure availability.

 Keep in mind that the Chocolatey CDN can only download resources for packages that it has been able to cache.
 While it is currently able to cache 70% of the existing packages (https://chocolatey.org/stats for actuals - use PackagesCached divided by UniquePackages), we always recommend running `choco search pkgid` (or `choco info pkgid`) to determine if it has the "Downloads cached for licensed users" aspect, or look on the package page for the indicator that the packages are cached.
 If it does not, you would either need to go through the process of internalization for that package, or look to whitelisting whatever resources that package needed to download.